2025 AiR Open Call

 • Social Media promotion

-• Invitation letter (That can be used to seek for sponsorship or grant)
+• Invitation letter (That can be used to seek sponsorship or a grant)

 • Certificate of participation